 Notwithstanding the definition in the glossary, for the following two sections, the term “medical center” refers to any medical center in the world.

-The proposed solution is installed and operating at 6 medical centers at least, each of which has performed at least 500,000 specimens a year in each of the years 2021-2023.
-3 centers at least out of the 6 above are in countries that have diplomatic relations with Israel, as defined in Section 2 above.
+0The proposed solution is installed and operating at 6 medical centers at least, each of which has performed at least 500,000 specimens a year in each of the years 2021-2023.
+3 centers at least out of the 6 above are in countries that have diplomatic relations with Israel, as set forth in Appendix A2.

-Each module (separately( from the list set forth in Section 4.4.1 above has been operated at 2 medical centers at least out of the 6 set forth in section 4.4.2 above during each of the years 2021-2023.
+Each module (separately( from the list set forth in Section 4.4.1 above has been operated at 2 medical centers at least out of the 6 set forth in section 4.4.2 above during each of the years 2021-2024.